RitikPatni/Front-End-Web-Development-Resources/README.md

-﻿# A list of useful resources for Front End Developers
+﻿# A List of Useful Resources for Front End Developers
 --------------------
 ## Table of Contents